 UF/Paranormal: Urban Fantasy is, again, typically used to describe adult titles.
 YA and under is more often referred to as paranormal (or contemporary fantasy).

-Unreliable Narrator: A narrator whose POV is not trustworthy (could be due to lying, misinformation on the part of the MC, mental health or memory issues, etc.).
+Unreliable Narrator: A narrator whose POV is not trustworthy (could be due to lying, misinformation on the part of the MC, etc.).

 Verse Novel: A novel that is written in verse (poems).
 Must have a complete narrative arc (so, not a poetry collection but an actual story written in verse).